pdf

 Test line over the Reid-Mahaffy test site in Ontario showcasing all electromagnetic components in profile plus CDI generated from all SGFEM frequencies.
 The targets of interest can be seen in the centre of the CDI along with the overburden across the entire length of the line.

 Other geophysical survey methods may also be employed simultaneously with EM data acquisition.
 High resolution aeromagnetic data can be gathered in conjunction with this EM system.
 The cesium magnetometer sensor is mounted in the receiver side (left) wingtip of the aircraft.
 Acquiring horizontal magnetic gradient data is also possible by housing an extra magnetometer in our custom built nose stinger.
 The Twin Otter can also be fitted with gamma ray detectors for radiometric surveying with a detector volume tailored to fit the survey program objectives.
-SGL operates the well known and proven Exploranium GR820 spectrometer as well as the new Radiation Solutions RS-500 spectrometer.
+SGL uses SGSpec and Radiation Solutions Inc. (RSI) spectrometers, which are recognized as the most advanced airborne spectrometer systems available.
 Gravity (AIRGrav) and methane detection are also compatible with this system configuration.

 Frequency-Domain EM Survey System